Cracking Compliance: Traditional banking for unconventional business clients

 ATB is not afraid of testing new waters, so we started the journey of exploring the risks and opportunities of cryptocurrency banking services.
 We started by carefully examining the different segments of the cryptocurrency space and identifying areas where ATB could feasibly work within regulatory compliance requirements.

 When we first explored the possibility of providing business banking services to firms operating in the cryptocurrency space, our traditional risk and compliance measures resulted in a big ‘NO’.
 This provided us with an exceptional opportunity to look again at our systems to see how we might be able to get to a ‘yes’.
-Working directly with cryptocurrency experts, we made the big first step of identifying KYC (Know-your-customer) and AML (anti-money-laundering) thresholds that would have to be met in order for a business to qualify for business banking with ATB.
+Working directly with our in-house experts, we made the big first step of identifying KYC (Know-your-customer) and AML (anti-money-laundering) thresholds that would have to be met in order for a business to qualify for business banking with ATB.

 Crossing the threshold of banking with a cryptocurrency based business would be a big thing for a traditional institution like ATB.

-It is a perfect fit for ATB to lead the way on business banking for cryptocurrency businesses in Alberta.
+It is a perfect fit for ATB to lead the way on business banking for eligible cryptocurrency businesses in Alberta.
 We see benefits for ATB, our clients, and for the overall economy.
 For our eighty-year history, we have been dedicated to transforming quickly to support Albertans as they build businesses in an ecosystem known for innovation, entrepreneurship, and calculated risk taking.
 ATB understands that different business sectors have different banking needs, they don’t all fit in the same box.
 We’ve done it before with business banking for Arts and Culture and now we’re learning how we can support cryptocurrency business with banking services..

 Blockchain technology and cryptocurrencies will be part of the future.
 Being a jurisdiction known for supporting businesses and fostering a developer community around new technologies has great potential to positively impact the entire business community in Alberta.